Things to see and do in Northern Ireland

 Visit Northern Ireland's second largest city, which combines a riverside setting and a glut of historical sights with an artsy oomph that saw it named the UK's Capital of Culture for 2013.
 Its name remains a slightly hazy notion (it's legal name is Londonderry, but the local government refers to it as Derry).

 Enjoy a pint in a fine Victorian gin palace

-Belfast's most famous pub, the Crown Liquor Saloon is a splendidly ornate Victorian gin palace renowned for its glittering decor, its long history (it dates back to 1826) and its wide selection of real ales.
+Belfast's most famous pub, the Crown Liquor Saloon is a splendidly ornate Victorian gin palace renowned for its glittering decor, its long history (it dates back to the 1820s) and its wide selection of real ales.
 Order a pint, find a nook and let the worries of the world drift away.

 Enjoy the striking landscape over the Glens of Antrim

 Admire the nine interlinking Glens of Antrim, a designated Area of Outstanding Natural Beauty, which run inland from the rugged and spectacular eastern coast.
 Covering a distance of some 52sq km (20sq miles), the area incorporates everything from glacial valleys and sandy beaches to waterfalls and forests.

 Explore Devenish Island